plonerma/growing-review/src/intro.md

 This articles reviews publications on Artificial Neural Networks (ANN or simply NN) which are grown in some way or another.
-It is focuses on networks trained using backpropagation with gradient descent and excludes research areas such as self-organizing maps [@boineeAutomaticClassificationUsing2003] and growing neural gas [GNG, @fritzkeGrowingNeuralGas1994].
+It is focuses on networks trained using backpropagation with gradient descent and excludes research areas such as self-organizing maps [@boineeAutomaticClassificationUsing2003], growing neural gas [GNG, @fritzkeGrowingNeuralGas1994], self-organizing networks [@piastraGrowingSelfOrganizingNetwork2009], and growing neural forests [@palomoLearningTopologiesGrowing2016].

 # Categorization {#sec:categorization}